- Young Minds:

 - Professional training for school staff to deliver medical interventions

-- Parent Partnership Service (to support families through the SEN processes and procedures).
+- Parent Advisory Service (to support families through the SEN processes and procedures).

 - Provided and paid for by the Health Service: